 The shine of shells and sand in shades unseen till now

 Carl Giskes found a new fashion in wall finish that is swiftly giving him fame earth construction.
 This modest, tall man based in Amsterdam holds the secret of maybe the most exciting plaster ever.
-His organic and health improving ‘Tierrafino ®’ clay finish provides designers and architects with shades of color unknown until today.
-In all European languages distinguish 25 colors and in idiomatic usage they have 600 names for differing shades, but ‘Tierrafino ®’ mixes give a multitude of that and produce a truly unlimited palette.
+His organic and health improving ‘Tierrafino ®’ clay finish provides designers and architects with shades of colour unknown until today.
+In all European languages distinguish 25 colours and in idiomatic usage they have 600 names for differing shades, but ‘Tierrafino ®’ mixes give a multitude of that and produce a truly unlimited palette.
 On top the opaque plaster has the shine of shells and sand and a freshness as enchanting as early spring time.

 Carl Giskes, 1949, globetrotter born in Germany, was in the summer of 1989 experimenting with mixing sands and clay for decorations on newly clay plastered walls the brown stone of a friend, in the vicinity of the Amsterdam Stedelijk Museum.
 By chance the musician/artist John Cage from the US was visiting the house at the time.
 It may have been the master’s magnificent smile - Cage was nearing eighty - that made Carl realize he had found something perfect.
 By now we know he had given new life to the ancient building material clay.
-He had found a plaster that is color and stucco combined.
+He had found a plaster that is colour and stucco combined.
 The raw materials come from the deep layers of different quarries around Europe.
 ‘Tierrafino ®’ contains no chemical or pigment additives.

 In Africa, the continent Carl Giskes encircled during his seven year walking-trip, first along the east side from Tunis to South-Africa, then walking the west side, he felt the day-today beauty of clay building in all its aspects and was in sheer admiration when he stumbled upon the mighty city of Djenné, known as the world’s most beautiful city, and completely built in clay.
 Trained as an engraver and as an ornamental paver he was only 21 when he saw Djenné.
 No wonder the young artisan came to celebrate the ideas of the revered Egyptian earth-architect Hassan Fathy who pleaded: ‘Give us the courage to build schools that emanate the peace of the holy earth.’